When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 After returning down the path, we continued around the main loop.
 There were more graves and some beautiful trees and soon we were almost back to where we had entered the cemetery.
 From here we took the pavement by the side of the highway to reach the nearby bus stop.
 We took a bus back to Tan Kah Kee MRT, and from there home.

 History of Bukit Brown Cemetery

-Bukit Brown (or Brown Hill) is named after George Brown, a British businessman who came to Singapore in the mid 19th century and built his home near to what is now the cemetery.
+Bukit Brown (or Brown Hill) is named after George Brown, a British businessman who came to Singapore in the mid-19th century and built his home near what is now the cemetery.
 It opened in 1922 as a place of burial for all Chinese residents in Singapore.

 In 1970 the cemetery was closed and nobody has been buried there since, though people still visit the graves.
 It’s often peaceful and fairly empty apart from around the Qing Ming Festival, or Tomb-Sweeping Day, when people come to pay respects to their ancestors and make ritual offerings.

 In 2011-2013 the government built a large highway (Lornie Highway) through the cemetery, exhuming thousands of graves.
 Today large parts of the cemetery have fallen into disrepair and nature is reclaiming the area, probably to be reclaimed later by building works and apartment blocks.

 If you want to delve further into the graves and history of Bukit Brown Cemetery, check out the free self-guided trail by the Singapore Heritage Society.

 Want to see more Singapore Heritage?
 Check out our heritage trails of Little India or Kampong Glam.
 For other hiking ideas check out our Singapore Hiking page.